ourchurchtoo/website/src/posts/2021-01-30-bibliography-for-unfair-nostaligia.md

   - guest
 category: Article
 ---
 Alicia has provided a complete bibliography to go along with her series, Unfair Nostalgia.
 You can catch up with each section by clicking on the links.
+If you like what you read, we recommend checking out some of the other books that inspired Alicia's series.

 [Unfair Nostalgia Part 1](https://ourchurchtoo.com/posts/2021-01-08-unfair-nostalgia-part-1/)